The Rocky Horror Show: Mexico and Panama

-Asian productions

-Japanese productions
+Asia

+Japan
-The first Japan performances of the Rocky Horror Show, presented by Walking Elephants Ltd., was scheduled from 23 June through 9 September 1975 in Tokyo and Osaka, and opened at the Rocky Horror Theatre (more commonly known as the Miyakezaka Hall) in Akasaka, Tokyo.
-Directed for Japan by Christie Dickason with an all-English cast including Trevor Byfield as Frank-N-Furter, Christopher Malcolm and Belinda Sinclair as Brad and Janet, Rayner Bourton as Rocky (reprising their roles from the original London run), and Peter Bayliss as The Narrator.
-Other cast members, included: Judith Lloyd (Columbia), Caroline Noh (Magenta/Usherette), Desmond McNamara (Riff-Raff) and Neil McCaul (Eddie/Dr. Scott).

-After the Tokyo performance, there were also regional performances.
-The popularity of the tour led to special single recordings of "Sweet Transvestite" performed by Trevor Byfield and "Touch-a, Touch-a, Touch-a, Touch Me" by Belinda Sinclair.
+The first Japan production was presented by Walking Elephants Ltd. from June to September 1975 in Tokyo and Osaka, at the Miyakezaka Hall in Akasaka, Tokyo.
+Directed by Christie Dickason, the English cast starred Trevor Byfield as Frank, with Christopher Malcolm and Belinda Sinclair as Brad and Janet, Rayner Bourton reprising Rocky, Peter Bayliss as The Narrator, Judith Lloyd as Columbia, Caroline Noh as Magenta/Usherette, Desmond McNamara as Riff-Raff and Neil McCaul as Eddie/Dr. Scott.
+A Japanese tour followed, and single recordings of "Sweet Transvestite" performed by Byfield and "Touch-a, Touch-a, Touch-a, Touch Me" by Sinclair were released.

-In 1976 Walking Elephant Co.
-Ltd. presented an encore tour directed by David Toguri, which saw the show visit 16 cities in three and a half months.
-Venues included Tokyo, Osaka, Kyoto, Kobe, Sapporo and Fukuoka.
-The tour's cast featured Martin Asscher as Dr. Frank-N-Furter (later Derek Damon), Deirdre Dee as Janet Weiss, Derek Beard as Brad Majors, John Dicks as Riff-Raff, Tina Jones as Magenta/Usherette, Jeannie Mc'Artur as Columbia, Peter Dawson as Eddie/Dr. Scott, James Smith as The Narrator, and Rayner Bourton returning as Rocky.
+In 1976 Walking Elephants presented an encore tour directed by David Toguri.
+The cast starred Martin Asscher as Frank, Deirdre Dee as Janet, Derek Beard as Brad, John Dicks as Riff-Raff, Tina Jones as Magenta/Usherette, Jeannie Mc'Artur as Columbia, Peter Dawson as Eddie/Dr. Scott, James Smith as The Narrator, and Rayner Bourton returning as Rocky.

-Singapore
+Singapore and Korea

-Based on the 2009–10 UK Tour and following runs in South Korea and New Zealand in 2010, Christopher Luscombe's international touring production ended at the Esplanade Theatre, Singapore, in January 2012.
-The international cast was joined by local stage and screen actor Hossan Leong as the Narrator whilst two further UK Tour actors joined the company with Kara Lane and Daniela Valvano reprising their roles as Magenta/Usherette and Phantom, respectively.
-This production was the first uncensored version of The Rocky Horror Show to be performed in Singapore with the previous 1993 production having been toned down.
-The film adaptation was banned until 2003.
+Based on the 2009–10 UK Tour and following runs in South Korea and New Zealand in 2010, Christopher Luscombe's touring production ended at the Esplanade Theatre, Singapore, in January 2012.
+The international cast was joined by Hossan Leong as the Narrator, and Kara Lane and Daniela Valvano reprised Magenta/Usherette and Phantom, respectively.
+A 1993 production in Singapore been toned down to avoid giving offense there.
+The film adaptation was banned in Singapore until 2003.

-Seoul

-In August 2010, a new production based on the 2009–10 UK Tour opened in Seoul, South Korea starring Juan Jackson as Frank-N-Furter and Kristian Lavercombe as Riff Raff with an international cast.
-Following the seven-week run the production commenced a limited tour of New Zealand in November 2010, playing at theatres in Auckland, Wellington and Christchurch with Richard O'Brien as the Narrator.
-UK Tour actors Richard Meek and Haley Flaherty reprised their roles as Brad and Janet for the final week of the New Zealand run, flying out days after the end of the UK production in December 2010.
+In August 2010, a revival based on the 2009–10 UK Tour opened in Seoul, South Korea starring Juan Jackson as Frank and Kristian Lavercombe as Riff Raff with an international cast.
+Following the seven-week run the production toured New Zealand in November 2010 with O'Brien as the Narrator.